Doctor, My Eyes: History

-William Ruhlmann on Allmusic.com elaborated on the development of the song: "Browne first recorded a demo of 'Doctor My Eyes' for the Criterion Music publishing company in early 1971, and despite its striking imagery and carefully crafted writing, it was a bleak song ...
+William Ruhlmann of AllMusic elaborated on the development of the song: "Browne first recorded a demo of 'Doctor My Eyes' for the Criterion Music publishing company in early 1971, and despite its striking imagery and carefully crafted writing, it was a bleak song ...
 By the time he came to record the song for his first album in the summer of 1971, however, Browne had revised the lyric, tossing out the most pessimistic lines.
 Now, 'Doctor My Eyes' was the statement of a man who had stoically endured life's hardships, but having done so, now worried that he had been rendered unable to feel anything.
 It still wasn't an optimistic song, but the unhappy ending had been rendered ambiguous."
 Ruhlmann addresses the final recorded version's "paradoxical sense" between the music and the lyrics: "Working with other musicians, Browne drastically altered the sound of the song on record.
 A lively 4/4 beat, played on drums and congas, and supported by piano, set up a catchy underlying riff before the lyrics even began.
 Browne's singing was supported by Graham Nash and David Crosby's harmonies, giving the lyrics an emotional edge.
 On the whole, the arrangement and performance worked against the still desperate message contained in the words."

-There was originally a third verse to the song, but it was not retained when Browne recorded the song for his debut album.
-The lost verse, however, can be found on circulating bootlegs of the song's original demo.
+There was originally a bridge and third verse to the song, but it was not retained when Browne recorded the song for his debut album.
+The lost lyrics, however, can be found on circulating bootlegs of the song's original demo.

 In part 1 of the 2013 documentary History of the Eagles, JD Souther and Glenn Frey discuss at some length the process of Browne's work methods while Browne was working on the song over a period of some months.
 The three lived in adjacent downmarket apartments; Frey would hear Browne, through the walls, at work on his piano every morning.